 What is a site plan approval?

 Site plan approval is the review process for a proposed development plan(s) that addresses layout, parking, landscaping, drainage, traffic, and related site design standards.
-Municipal planning boards or zoning boards generally conduct site plan reviews to ensure proposed development complies with zoning and land use ordinances.
+Municipal planning boards or zoning boards generally conduct site plan reviews to ensure that proposed development complies with zoning and land-use ordinances.

 What are nonconforming uses and structures?

 Conditional uses are land uses that may be permitted in a zoning district if certain conditions are met.
-Approval usually requires a special review by the municipal planning board or zoning board of adjustment, which evaluates whether the use will be compatible with surrounding properties and meet specified criteria.
+Approval usually requires a detailed review by the municipal planning board or zoning board of adjustment, which evaluates whether the proposed use is compatible with surrounding properties and meets specified criteria.

-What is the process for appealing a zoning decision?
+What is the process for appealing a zoning board or zoning office decision?

 Property owners or interested parties may appeal a zoning decision to the appropriate municipal land-use board or governing body, or to a court.
 Appeals can challenge actions such as permit denials, conditions placed on approvals, or interpretations of zoning ordinances.
 Specific procedures and timelines for appeals are set by local ordinance and state law.